45th Infantry Brigade Combat Team: Iraq and Afghanistan (2001–2021)

 In March 2006, the 1–180th Cavalry (still infantry in '06) deployed as part of Task Force Phoenix V. They were attached to the 41st BCT (Oregon ARNG).
 They returned in June 2007.
 In April 2007, the brigade was alerted that it could be deployed to Iraq in support of Operation Iraqi Freedom by the end of the year.
 Four months later they were alerted that they would be heading to Iraq in 2008.
 The brigade mobilized in October of that year and trained in infantry techniques at army posts in Oklahoma and Arkansas.
 The 39th Infantry Brigade was also alerted for deployment during this time and deployed to Iraq in late 2007.
 During its rotation, the brigade was charged with turning over military facilities and Forward Operating Bases to the Iraqi Army as well as the Iraqi Police Force.
 The brigade returned to the United States in October 2008.

 In October 2007, the 45th Infantry Brigade Combat Team deployed to Iraq in support of Operation Iraqi Freedom under the command of Brigadier General General Myles L. Deering for a one-year deployment.

 The 45th IBCT deployed to Afghanistan in 2011 and reunited with the 201st Corps of the ANA, as partners this time, in combined combat operations against insurgent forces in Eastern Afghanistan suffering the loss of 14 Soldiers but making significant progress in disrupting and destroying insurgent operations while continuing to mentor the ANA and progressively handing off security missions to them.
 The full brigade mobilized in April 2011, but a late change in the mission diverted the 180th Cavalry and 160th Field Artillery to separate missions to support Iraq operations from Kuwait.
-The brigades deployment is covered in the 2016 documentary Citizen Soldier.
+The brigade's deployment is covered in the 2016 documentary Citizen Soldier.

 Additionally, elements of the 45th Brigade have deployed to Egypt (1–180th Infantry Multinational Force and Observers (MFO)), Kuwait (245th Military Intelligence Co OIF), and for separate rotations to Iraq (245th Engineer Co OIF) and Afghanistan (1–180th Infantry Task Force Phoenix V).